QCBSRworkshops/qcbsRworkshops/README.md

 build_workshops("path2workshop")
 ```

-2. the sources of a the workshop must be downloaded (a zip file will be downloaded):
+2. the sources of a the workshop must be downloaded, in such case a zip file will be downloaded:

 ``` r
 build_workshops(download = TRUE, id = 1)